-Instructor: Domenico Colucci
+Instructor: Domenico Colucci and Michele Gori

-This course introduces students to some of the mathematical tools required for intermediate level courses in economics (applied and theory): in particular Riemann integration (areas, indefinite integrals, improper integrals with application to random variables), elements of linear algebra, matrices and vector spaces, functions of several variables, differential calculus, and optimization.
+This course introduces students to some of the mathematical tools required for intermediate level courses in economics (applied and theory), including elements of linear algebra and matrices, functions of several variables, differential calculus, and optimization, with various applications to economic problems.
+Other topics, such as integration and dynamic methods might also be covered.